 Professor Atkin’s education started on the job including at organizations as diverse as the World Bank, the Department of Defense, and high-tech companies.
 She is also owner of Workplace Harmony, a training and consulting firm.
 As an executive secretary, she became aware of communication and how it can be less or more effective.
 After returning to higher education as an adult learner, she earned two Bachelor of Science degrees: in Social Science and Communication Studies.
 After earning her MA in Communication Studies, she now teaches in the social sciences for several universities.
 Her interests include the change process, identity, relationships, and communicating in the digital age.

-Dr. Varnon-Hughes is the Director of the Claremont Core at Claremont Lincoln University, and an award winning teacher and interfaith leader.
+Dr. Varnon-Hughes is the Dean of Teaching, Learning, and Leadership Director of the Claremont Core at Claremont Lincoln University, and an award winning teacher and interfaith leader.
 She is the host of the religion & culture podcast In Times Like These and author of Interfaith Grit: How Uncertainty Will Save Us.
-Varnon-Hughes was a co-founder and editor-in-chief of The Journal of Inter-Religious Studies, a peer reviewed journal, and its sister publication, State of Formation, an online forum for emerging religious and ethical leaders.
+Dr. Varnon-Hughes was a co-founder and editor-in-chief of The Journal of Inter-Religious Studies, a peer reviewed journal, and its sister publication, State of Formation, an online forum for emerging religious and ethical leaders.
 She holds a PhD from Claremont Lincoln University, an MA and STM from Union Theological Seminary and her undergraduate degrees are in English and Education, from Webster University.

-Dr Jordan’s consulting areas of expertise are in capacity building for resident-centered, place-based community change; cultivating community, organizational and collaborative partnership capacities for results accountability; and teaching about and facilitating conversations to promote racial equity and social justice.
-Audrey is also a certified executive life coach, focused on “accompanying social justice leaders and teams to unchain power for transformation.”
+Dr. Jordan’s consulting areas of expertise are in capacity building for resident-centered, place-based community change; cultivating community, organizational and collaborative partnership capacities for results accountability; and teaching about and facilitating conversations to promote racial equity and social justice.
+Dr. Jordan is also a certified executive life coach, focused on “accompanying social justice leaders and teams to unchain power for transformation.”